 Niina Marni (Are you good?).

-At Wirltu Yarlu, we are fortunate to have the cultural guidance of two Kaurna Elders, Rosemary Wanganeen and Uncle Rod O'Brien.
-To the university they bring a wealth of experience, knowledge, pride in their Aboriginal heritage and culture and a willingness to share, teach and grow.
+At Wirltu Yarlu, we are fortunate to have the cultural guidance of Kaurna Elder, Uncle Rod O'Brien.
+To the university he brings a wealth of experience, knowledge and pride in his Aboriginal heritage and culture and a willingness to share, teach and grow.

 Uncle Rod O'Brien

-Rod identifies as a Kaurna man and devotes much time to helping other Kaurna people identify with the language and culture.
+Rod is a proud Kaurna man and devotes much time to helping other Kaurna people identify with the language and culture.
 He is an active member of the Adelaide Aboriginal community, volunteering his time as a Chairperson on a number of committees which include the Kaurna Warra Karrpanthi Aboriginal Corporation, Kaurna Yerta Aboriginal Corporation and Kura Yerlo Inc.

 Rod has an Honours and Bachelor's Degree in Applied Science in Aboriginal Community Development and Management from Curtin University.
 Prior to joining Wirltu Yarlu, he worked in the State Government for over 23 years in the Department for Child Protection.